17 Employee Wellness Program Ideas to Increase Engagement 2022

-You ever notice how grade schools and colleges have multi-sports courtyards for students and faculty to use?
-How come these courtyards aren’t integrated into all workplace environments?
+Ever notice how grade schools and colleges have multi-sports courtyards for students and faculty to use?
+Why aren’t these courtyards integrated into all workplace environments?

-If they were, then employees would have a chance to loosen up and relieve their stress by doing something physically productive during their break time.
-Now this doesn’t mean that you have to install a gymnasium or big sports arena outside of your workplace.
+If they were, employees would have a chance to loosen up and relieve their stress by being physically active during their break time.
+Now, this doesn’t mean that you have to install a gymnasium or big sports arena outside of your workplace.

-This will cause the endorphins to be released, which will naturally relieve their stress.
+Exercise causes endorphins to be released, which naturally relieve stress.
 Anytime you have happier employees, the quality of their work will improve and productivity in the company will be increased.
-This might be the most expensive health and wellness program idea, but if your company has the resources it may become the most popular.
+This might be the most expensive of the employee wellness program ideas and tips, but if your company has the resources, it may become the most popular.

 12. Negotiate corporate discounts for health club memberships

-Many corporations these days are partnering with various health clubs in their community so that their employees can get discounts on memberships if they were to join one of these facilities.
+Many corporations are partnering with various health clubs in their community so that their employees can get discounts on memberships if they were to join one of these facilities.

 Employees love to receive discounts on products and services, even if they aren’t something they would have purchased for themselves before.
-If there is an employee who has been thinking about joining a health club but doesn’t want to because it costs too much money every month, then the employee discount will give them an extra incentive toward actually getting them to join the club.
+If there is an employee who has been thinking about joining a health club but doesn’t want to because of the expense, then the employee discount will give them an extra incentive to join the club.

 Some of these discounts are fairly substantial as well.
 While regular members might have to pay $20 to $30 per month, most corporate discounts give employees the chance to join for $10 or less per month.
 Who wouldn’t want to join a gym and improve their health for such little money?

-13. Provide training on the process of holding walking meetings
+13. Provide training on how to hold walking meetings

-The idea of conducting meetings while walking may seem like a joke to some people.
-Traditionally, corporate meetings have always been held in offices, conference rooms, or board rooms where all the attendees are sitting down.
+The idea of conducting meetings while walking may seem laughable to some people, but this is an easy thing to add to your employee health and wellness program.
+Traditionally, corporate meetings have always been held in offices, conference rooms, or board rooms where all attendees are sitting down.

-But new studies have shown that talking walks while conducting important business meetings can actually increase the creative thought process of all parties involved.
-So, what you’ll want to do is train your lower level managers on how to conduct these walking meetings with their employees and clients.
+However, new studies have shown that taking walks while conducting important business meetings can increase the creative thought process of all parties involved.
+So, what you’ll want to do is train your lower-level managers on how to conduct these walking meetings with their employees and clients.